benpages/netlify_starter_site/src/blog/life-without-technology.md

 <img class="img-fw" src="/assets/blog/life-without-technology.jpg" alt="life without technology">

 I recently took on the challenge of living without technology for a month.
 No internet, no laptop, and no TV.
 Just a dumb phone for calling friends and local businesses.
-In this article, you'll discover 14 tips that I took away from the 30-day experiment.
+In this article, you'll discover 14 lessons that I took away from the 30-day experiment.

-Whether you're looking to unplug for a day, a week, or longer, these tips will help you simplify your life, rediscover the beauty of the present moment, and find joy in the analog world.
+Whether you're looking to unplug for a day, a week, or longer, these lessons will help you simplify your life, rediscover the beauty of the present moment, and find joy in the analog world.

 Let's dive in.